IMG_0582.JPG

 I am a historian of African political thought and a former legal resident of Uganda, where I formally studied local languages and cultivated many networks that continue to shape my work.
 I earned my PhD in African history from Cambridge University in 2012, where I studied under Professors Derek Peterson and John Lonsdale.
 I currently serve as the Co-Chair of the Uganda Studies Group of the African Studies Association, the largest international body devoted to the study of Uganda.
 I am an associate professor of African history at Centre College and an International Research Fellow for the Kingdom of Buganda.
 I was elected a Visiting Fellow at Trinity College, Cambridge, in 2021, where I have been re-elected for 2024–2025.

 I am the founding editor of the Cambridge History of African Political Thought, and Senior Editor of the Oxford Research Encyclopedia of African History, where he oversees commissions on African intellectual history.
 I am currently writing a popular book on Theodore Roosevelt’s African expedition and how Ugandan diplomats changed American democracy.
 A summary of the story was recently published by POLITICO Magazine.
-I am represented by Javelin, and the book’s film rights are under option with Unction Productions and the Government of Uganda.
+The book’s film rights are under option with Unction Productions.

 My first book on the Kingdom of Buganda’s colonial history (Cambridge University Press, 2017) was shortlisted for the Bethwell A. Ogot Book Prize of the African Studies Association.
 The Prize is awarded to the best book written on Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Rwanda, Somalia, Somaliland, Tanzania, or Uganda.
 Colonial Buganda was one of the most important and richly documented kingdoms in East Africa.
 My book offers the first global intellectual history of the Kingdom, using a series of case studies, interviews and previously inaccessible private archives to offer new insights concerning the multiple narratives used by intellectuals.
 Where previous studies on literacy in Africa have presupposed 'sacred' or 'secular' categories, I argue that activists blurred European and Ugandan epistemologies as they reworked colonial knowledge into vernacular debates about kingship and empire.
 Furthermore, by presenting Catholic, Muslim and Protestant histories and political perspectives in conversation with one another, I offer a nuanced picture of the religious and social environment.
 Through the lives, politics, and historical contexts of these African intellectuals, the book presents an important argument about the end of empire, making the reader rethink the dynamics of political imagination and historical pluralism in the colonial and postcolonial state.
 Click here for reviews.